CamAndPineapple/MilkyWars/README.md

 ### Gameplay: ###

-Guide your rocketship through oncoming enemies, watch out for the boss!
+Guide your rocketship through oncoming enemies, and watch out for the boss!

 * Tap **SPACEBAR** or **Click Mouse** to Fire
 * Collect **Powerups** that make your bullets and rocketship faster, and increase bullet damage.